You're getting ready to retire.

 Quick answers to help you understand what to expect and what to prioritize.

-You can claim as early as 62 (with a roughly 30% reduction), at your full retirement age of 66–67 (for most), or delay until 70 (earning about 8% more per year you wait).
-The best age depends on your health, other income sources, and whether you need the money now versus later.
-Lumeway can walk you through the tradeoffs →
+You can claim as early as 62 (with a ~30% reduction), at your full retirement age of 66–67, or delay until 70 (earning about 8% more per year you wait).
+The best age depends on your health, income sources, and whether you need the money now.
+Lumeway walks you through the tradeoffs.

 Enroll during your Initial Enrollment Period, which starts 3 months before you turn 65 and ends 3 months after.
-You can enroll at Medicare.gov or your local Social Security office.
-If you miss this window, you face permanent late enrollment penalties.
+Missing this window triggers permanent late enrollment penalties.
+Your Lumeway dashboard tracks the exact deadline.

-Original Medicare (Parts A & B) is the federal program that covers hospital and medical services — you can see any provider that accepts Medicare.
-Medicare Advantage (Part C) is a private plan alternative that often includes extra benefits (dental, vision) but restricts you to a provider network.
+Original Medicare (Parts A & B) lets you see any provider that accepts Medicare.
+Medicare Advantage (Part C) is a private plan that often bundles extra benefits but limits you to a provider network.
+Lumeway helps you compare the tradeoffs before enrolling.

-Required Minimum Distributions from 401k and traditional IRA accounts must begin by April 1 of the year after you turn 73.
-The penalty for missing an RMD is 25% of the amount you should have withdrawn.
+RMDs from 401ks and traditional IRAs must begin by April 1 of the year after you turn 73.
+The penalty for missing an RMD is steep — 25% of the amount you should have withdrawn.
+Your Lumeway dashboard tracks the dates so you don't miss one.

 The years between retirement and age 73 (when RMDs start) can be an ideal window for Roth conversions, especially if you're in a lower tax bracket.
-But the right strategy depends on your individual circumstances — consult a CPA or financial advisor before making this decision.
+The right strategy depends on your situation — talk to a CPA or financial advisor.
+Lumeway helps you think through the questions to ask.

-If you retire before 65, you'll need bridge coverage — COBRA (up to 18 months), a marketplace plan, retiree benefits (if your employer offers them), or a spouse's plan.
-At 65, Medicare becomes your primary coverage regardless of other insurance.
+If you retire before 65, you'll need bridge coverage — COBRA, a marketplace plan, retiree benefits, or a spouse's plan.
+At 65, Medicare becomes your primary coverage.
+Lumeway helps you compare options and plan for the gap.

 Ready to make the most